richee-w/photomendy-journal/content/posts/the-show-must-go-on.md

 The next step is to make the website, for which my first thought was to have it done over a weekend.
 This simply did not happen and I have been swapping and changing my mind over how to approach this with getting nothing done.
 The initial approach was to use hugo, a static website builder, but there is a learning curve to this.
 After speaking with Andrew, it appeared wiser to simply go with what I know and use Wordpress to speed up the process of making the website.

 I got started with Wordpress but was hating every moment of working with this bloated solution, it was a drag.
-I changed my mind to build a static site by using straight HTML and CSS but I go nowhere fast, my skills are very rusty in this department.
+I changed my mind to build a static site by using straight HTML and CSS but I got nowhere fast, my skills are very rusty in this department.

 I’ve now decided I am going back to my initial solution and just do the learning curve.
 I am going to use the hugo static web builder as I believe the benefits outweigh the disadvantages.
 The main disadvantage being the time it takes to get through the learning curve.
 The benefits are as follows.